 Component Brief Overview Phase 1 An underground pipeline parallel to the existing pipeline, to augment the supply from Mokolo Dam.
 This is to supply in the growing water requirement and also to supply more water for the interim period until a transfer pipeline from the Crocodile River (West) can be implemented.
 The system will utilise the available yield from Mokolo Dam.
 Phase 1 consists of the following: Rising main from Mokolo Dam to Wolvenfontein balancing dam; Gravity line from Matimba Power Station to Steenbokpan; and Break pressure tank at Rietspruitnek.
 Phase 2 Transfer scheme from the Crocodile River (West) at Vlieëpoort near Thabazimbi to the Lephalale area via a system consisting of: A weir and abstraction infrastructure, including a balancing dam, desilting woks, and a high lift pumpstation at Vlieëpoort (near Thabazimbi); Transfer system (approximately 100 km of underground pipeline): consisting of various alternative pipeline routes; A Break Pressure Reservoir; An Operational Reservoir; and a Delivery linem, consisting of alternative routes for a gravity pipeline (underground) running from the Operational Reservoir to the Steenbokpan area, connecting to the Phase 1 works.
-De- bottlenecking De-bottlenecking of the existing pipeline that stretches from Mokolo Dam to Lephalale, which belongs to Exxaro.
+Note: options to phase the capacity of the transfer pipeline (Phase De- bottlenecking 2A and 2B) was also investigated.
+De-bottlenecking of the existing pipeline that stretches from Mokolo Dam to Lephalale, which belongs to Exxaro.
 This entails the construction of the first 9km of the proposed underground gravity pipeline (for Phase 1) from Wolvenfontein balancing dam, with interconnections to the existing pipeline.
 The intention of the de-bottlenecking is to improve the hydraulic gradient at Rietspruitnek, where the existing pipeline passes over a high point.